-2.2.5 Very bright stars and galaxies

-We are concerned about the effects of very bright stars in terms of affecting sky frames and persistence.
-In figure 2 we reproduce star and galaxy counts from 2MASS (Skrutskie et al, 2006AJ....131.1163S).
-We may want to avoid the brightest stars that have a surface density of 1 per 100deg^2 e.g. H<4 in the VHS footprint during the first period of survey operations so that we can quantify the effects caused by such stars for the pipeline and detectors.
+2.2.5 Very bright stars and galaxies; see also response to Rix#2.6 the first period of survey operations so that we can quantify the effects caused by such stars for the pipeline and detectors.
 A possible strategy would be to observe these tiles at the end of the night so that their impact on subsequent observations is minimised.
-Similarly we would like to quantify the quality of the pipeline reduction for galaxies larger than a quarter of a chip which corresponds to H=8 and which have a surface density of 0.01deg^{-2} .
+Similarly we would like to quantify the quality of the pipeline reduction for galaxies larger than a quarter of a chip which corresponds to $K_s < 8$ and which have a surface density of ~0.01deg-2 i.e. 1 per 60 tiles.